Analysis | States reduce penalties for drivers who strike protesters — a threat cited in hundreds of police shootings

 In Oklahoma, the bill is narrowly tailored to offer new protections to drivers.
 It protects a driver from criminal penalties if he or she “unintentionally causes injury or death to an individual” in circumstances where the driver is “fleeing from a riot” and “under a reasonable belief that fleeing was necessary to protect the motor vehicle operator from serious injury or death.”

-In some ways, states are applying the same logic to cars that they apply to firearms: Use one to defend yourself in a moment of crisis, and it’s okay.
-Aim it at a police officer, and you risk being shot to death.
+In some ways, states are applying the same logic to cars that they apply to firearms: Use one to defend yourself in a moment of crisis and it’s okay.
+Aim it at a police officer and you risk being shot to death.
 But that invites an extension of the analogy.
 A Rand Corp. study found that states with “stand your ground” laws allowing residents to use firearms in self-defense were states that had more firearm homicides.
 Allowing people to use guns to kill in some circumstances correlated with more people using guns to kill.

 The laws in Iowa, Florida and Oklahoma are ostensibly meant to differentiate between the good guys — drivers — and the bad guys — threatening protesters.
 That’s the same differentiation police use in shooting incidents, but in reverse: They’re the good guys, and the individuals driving toward them are the bad guys.
 The clarity of the line blurs when considering how context-dependent the situations are.
-Should we assume that a Black man driving through a pro-Second Amendment protest would have his motivations evaluated in the same way as a White man driving through a Black Lives Matter protest?
+Should we assume that a Black man driving through a pro-Second Amendment demonstration would have his motivations evaluated in the same way as a White man driving through a Black Lives Matter protest?

 Oklahoma’s new law followed an incident in Tulsa in which a man at the wheel of a truck pulling a horse trailer drove through protesters who were blocking a highway.
 Three people were injured, including a man who was left paralyzed.
-Sen. Rob Standridge (R) defended the legislation by citing that incident, claiming that, while he supported protesters, “if they start beating up on people’s cars” or attacking drivers, “those innocent citizens need a way to get out.”
+State Sen. Rob Standridge (R) defended the legislation by citing that incident, claiming that, while he supported protesters, “if they start beating up on people’s cars” or attacking drivers, “those innocent citizens need a way to get out.”

-“If things come to Oklahoma like have been happening” — that is, protests elsewhere in the country — “this will protect some folks.”
+“If things come to Oklahoma like have been happening” — that is, protests elsewhere in the country — “this will protect some folks,” he said.

-As NPR reports, the Tulsa district attorney chose not to press charges against the driver, citing the fear the driver felt for himself and his family, who were with him.
+As NPR reports, the Tulsa district attorney chose not to press charges against the driver, citing the fear the driver felt for himself and his family members who were with him.
 That result does tend to diminish the perceived need for similar legal protections.

 It’s hard not to assume that the legislation will encourage drivers to try to force their way through crowds.
 Not that they need much encouragement: Last summer, USA Today reported that there had been “at least 104 incidents of people driving vehicles into protests from May 27 through Sept.
 5,” largely at protests associated with the Black Lives Matter movement.

-Of those, eight incidents, like one in Brooklyn captured on video last year, were ones in which police officers were doing the driving.
+Of those, eight incidents, such as one in Brooklyn captured on video last year, were ones in which police officers were doing the driving.